BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 - **Swirling Mists** `ACTIVE`

 At the start of the Shoot Phase, before the Declare Heroic Actions step, a Shade may spend a Will Point to use this ability.
 If it does, then for the remainder of the turn, enemy models will suffer a -1 penalty To Hit when making a shooting attack that targets a friendly model within 6" of the Shade.
-If the enemy model making the shooting attack is also within 12" of the Shade, they will suffer a -2 penalty To Hit instead
+If the enemy model making the shooting attack is also within 12" of the Shade, they will suffer a -2 penalty To Hit instead.

 - **Ghostly Resolve** `PASSIVE`